magnusmaynard/ratcam/capture/README.md

 For more details, follow the instructions on [ridgerun.com](https://developer.ridgerun.com/wiki/index.php/Raspberry_Pi_Camera_Module_3_IMX708_Linux_driver_for_Jetson#Installing_the_Driver_-_Option_A:_Debian_Packages_(Recommended))

 ## Install Package
-Install the poetry package for the capture program.
+Install the poetry package for the capture program:

 1. Clone the repo:
     ```